GoogleCloudPlatform/cloudml-dist-mnist-example/README.md

   Note: After you start creating models, you can see them listed by using this command.

-4. Clone the lab repository in your cloud shell, then `cd` into that dir and checkout v2.0 branch.
+4. Clone the lab repository in your cloud shell, then `cd` into that dir.

   ```
   $ git clone https://github.com/GoogleCloudPlatform/cloudml-dist-mnist-example.git